dotnet/docs/docs/standard/net-standard.md

 ---
-title: .NET Standard
+title: .NET Standard | Microsoft Docs
-description: Learn what is .NET Standard, its versions and the .NET platforms supported.
+description: Learn about .NET Standard, its versions and the .NET implementations that support it.
 keywords: .NET Standard, PCL, .NET
 author: richlander
 ms.author: mairaw